 Gone are the days when you were limited to only work with local options.
 Granted, wanting to be in the same studio with your potential coach may seem the most comfortable to you at first, but if it keeps you from the best training with the best coaches, reconsider.

-Advances in online options like Skype and ZOOM make training from home simple and manageable.
-Look for coaches who offer these options, even if they’re local.
-These are common tools all voiceovers and actors utilize on a weekly, if not daily basis.
+Advances in online options like Skype and Zoom make training from home simple and manageable.
+Look for voice acting coaches who offer remote options—even if they’re local.
+These are common tools all voiceover performers use on a weekly, if not daily basis.

 Choosing the cheapest option for anything—but particularly career coaching, training, and demo production—can end up costing you twice.
-You’ll ultimately have to start over to correct misinformation and the endless small business missteps imparted to you based on the random whims of so-called “experts” rather than based on real stats and substance.
+You may ultimately have to start over to correct misinformation and the endless missteps imparted to you based on the random whims of so-called “experts” rather than based on real stats and substance.
 Know what you’re comfortable spending on coaching services, but consider that the right coach may more than make up for the costs down the line.

-You don’t know what you don’t know, you know?
-Do your due-diligence, then invest no less than three-to-six one-hour private sessions before determining whether this coach/producer is a good fit.
+You don’t know what you don’t know.
+Do your due diligence, then invest no less than three-to-six one-hour private sessions before determining whether a voiceover coach is a good fit.
 Stay committed.

-If you aren’t discovering anything new about the industry, yourself, and your coach/producer with every conversation with your potential coach, move on.
+If you aren’t discovering anything new about the industry, yourself, and your coach with every conversation, move on.